 The main inspiration which can also be noticed in the name of the book comes to Kiyosaki from the two father figures that were present in his life: his biological and his friend’s father.
 Categorizing both of them as fathers, Kiyosaki reveals how different their perspectives are when it comes to money and financial decisions – and which perspective is made to prosper.

 In a nutshell, both of his fathers looked at money from a different angle.
-And in reality, a lot of things are viewed from the same angle, which is why we must view situations in as many possible perspectives as possible.
-For example, going to college, getting married and raising a family are directions society wants us to accept.
+One of them worked 9 to 5 and valued hard work.
+The other dad relied on passive income and built income streams from real estate, royalties and more.
+We must view situations in as many possible perspectives as possible.
+For example, going to real estate school, getting married and raising a family are directions society wants us to accept.
 Buying expensive stuff to boost our ego and make false impression of ourselves is another one.
 We must be able to perceive freely and understand things for what they truly are to truly understand how systems work.

 As Kiyosaki states, we don’t need anything that we haven’t earned to maintain an image.
 Moreover, he signifies the importance of our motives – and how being motivated by not just money but the world around us can help us succeed.
 Being educated does not always mean being smart.
 Lessons can be learned anywhere and at any time, and all we have to do is accept that we are all equal from the start.